 Handling e-safety complaints

 Complaints of Internet misuse will be dealt with by a senior member of staff.
+The E-Safety Co-ordinator will log and monitor any e-safety incidents.

 Complaints of a child protection nature must be dealt with in accordance with school child protection procedures.

-If any concerns arise Pupils and parents should inform the school immediately.
+If any concerns arise pupils and parents should inform the school immediately.

 Introducing the e-safety policy to pupils E-safety rules will be posted in all networked rooms and discussed with the pupils at the start of each year.